krupeshrved/krupeshrved.github.io/index.markdown

 ## Summary

 - An enthusiastic learner with five years of international experience across the United States, Germany and India
-- Worked in the Hi-Tech Semiconductors Industry with a passion to deliver world-class differentiating products
+- Worked in the Hi-Tech Semiconductors Industry with a passion to deliver differentiating Wireless Products

+## Objective

+- Looking for opportunities as a Product Manager in a company or a well reputable association, thereby using a blend of my technical and business skills to deliver world-class products that empower customers

 ## Experience